"Oct. 17, 2012 -- Some antidepressants are linked to a slight increased risk of bleeding stroke, according to a new analysis.

 Advise patients and their caregivers about the benefits and risks associated with treatment with VIIBRYD and counsel them in its appropriate use.
 Advise patients and their caregivers to read the Medication Guide and assist them in understanding its contents.
 The complete text of the Medication Guide is reprinted at the end of this document.

-Advise patients and caregivers to look for the emergence of suicidality, especially early during treatment and when the dose is adjusted up or down [see BOX WARNING and WARNINGS AND PRECAUTIONS].
+Advise patients and caregivers to monitor for the emergence of suicidal thoughts or behaviors, especially early during treatment and when the dose is adjusted up or down.
+Advise them to notify their healthcare provider if these occur [see BOXED WARNING and WARNINGS AND PRECAUTIONS].

 Dosing and Administration